SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

   </a>
 </figure>

+## Creating a compliant Verifiable Presentation step-by-step

+The following sections of this blog post will guide through the individual steps of creating the necessary identity assets, basic Verifiable Credentials and finally the Verifiable Presentation.

+The steps will require an up and running web server with a registered DNS record where files can be served from.
+This server and its DNS record will be referred to as `mydomain.com` for the explanations below.

 ### Step 1: Preparing the public/private key pair

 For the purpose of this blog post we will be using Let's Encrypt for generating the public/private key pair and X.509 certificate chain.